-A 2006 study found that international students in the United States said "I love you" less frequently than their American counterparts, and a 2010 study found that "I love you" was expressed more often by U.S. couples than German ones.
-The researchers of the latter study pointed out that aside from our tendency to use "love" to mean many different things, the U.S. was also shaped by the free-love hippie ideals of the 1960s and various other movements encouraging more emotional openness.
+One study found that international students said “I love you” more frequently in English than they did in their native language, and another study found that “I love you” was expressed more often by American couples than German ones.
+The researchers of the latter study pointed out that aside from our tendency to use “love” to mean many different things, the United States was also shaped by the free-love hippie ideals of the 1960s and various other movements encouraging more emotional openness.

-So what’s "love" got to do with it if you’re living abroad?
-Here’s a brief synopsis of how a few other cultures talk about love.
+So what’s “love” got to do with it if you’re living abroad?
+Here’s a brief synopsis of love in other languages.

 The Spanish language contains a number of affectionate expressions, including te quiero (a more casual, friendly version of “I love you”) and te amo (a more binding form of “I love you” that’s generally reserved for passionate, romantic love).